acrilique/TempoTest/README.md

-# Tester for @michaelkrzyzaniak beat/tempo tracking library.
+# Cross-platform tester for @michaelkrzyzaniak beat/tempo tracking library.

 In order to obtain the best parameters for different kinds of music, understand how the algorithms work and change them to obtain better results, I decided to make this simple app.